markster70/M9-WP-Boilerplate/README.md

 ### Build Tool

 Vite is in place to build out and develop with - the config is in vite.config.js - This should not need to be changed.

-HMR is working for fe code and any php changes you make
+HMR is working for F-E code and any PHP changes you make.

-You may need to run npm run build to get static assets across into build folder
+You may need to run npm run build to get static assets across into build folder.

 ### Wordpress Specifics